 Information we need to contact you, pay you and provide benefits to you:

-Information about your role, workplace performance, conduct, training and progression, and information held on HR systems such as ImageNow, myHR, myCampus etc:
+Information about your role, workplace performance, conduct, training, progression, feedback you have given and received and information held on HR systems such as ImageNow, myHR, myCampus etc:

 Information about your fitness for work: